Intentional living gets thrown around a lot, so I want to give you a better, more useful way of thinking about intentional living.

 Designing your life from your future, instead of repeating your past.

 And it’s worth mentioning that by achieving more, you’re not more worthy or better than someone in any way.
-You don’t have to do anything to be worthy.
+In fact, you don’t have to do anything to be worthy.
 You’re already are worthy.

 Everyone is different and has a different attitude toward goals and how they approach them.
-If someone doesn’t want to set goals, it doesn’t make them any more or less worthy.
+But if someone doesn’t want to set goals, it doesn’t make them any more or less worthy.
 The point is to decide on purpose what your dream life looks like.

 Is it where you are growing, up-leveling, and setting goals?
 Or is it not?